Best Monitor light bars 2026: 7 Compared (9 Sources)

 Best Wireless-Dial Remote: Xiaomi Mi Computer Monitor Light Bar (~$68) — Check price

 Xiaomi's light bar is the wireless-dial alternative now that Yeelight has taken the price crown.
-The 2.4GHz wireless dial remote allows smooth, instant adjustment of brightness and color temperature.
-The magnetic rotation base enables angle adjustment without tools.
-Ra95 CRI is excellent.
+The 2.4GHz wireless dial remote allows smooth, instant adjustment of brightness and colour temperature — press to toggle, rotate to dim, press-and-rotate for colour temperature — and there are no controls on the bar itself, so losing the dial leaves you with an on/off light.
+The magnetic rotation base enables up to 40° angle adjustment without tools.
+Ra95 CRI at 270 lm from an 80-module 5 W array, powered by USB-C. Its clamp band is 0.04–1.26" (1–32 mm), the narrowest maximum here, so a thick-bezelled panel rules it out.
 The main trade-offs are the lack of auto-dimming and a price that no longer undercuts the field — at ~$68 it sits closer to Quntis PRO+ than to the budget tier. [src2, src7]

 Best for Gaming: Quntis RGB Pro+ (~$62) — Check price

-Combines serious task lighting (Ra95 CRI, 800+ lux front light, 3000-6500K) with 15-mode RGB backlighting in 4 colors and 100 brightness levels for ambient gaming aesthetics.
+Combines serious task lighting (Ra95 CRI, >800 lux front light with uniformity >0.9, 3000–6500K in 4 presets) with 15-mode RGB backlighting in 4 colours and 100 stepless brightness levels for ambient gaming aesthetics.
 The wireless touch remote controls front and back independently with over 240 DIY lighting combinations.
-At ~$62 it delivers RGB ambient lighting that the BenQ Halo 2 charges 3x more for, with a 20.1-inch (51 cm) aluminum body sized for ultrawide and large monitors (1500R or above). [src1, src2]
+Quntis states the bar has passed IEC/TR 62778 and IEC/EN 62471 at RG0 (no blue-light risk) with flicker-free operation — the most specific safety documentation of any non-BenQ pick here.
+At ~$62 it delivers RGB ambient lighting that the BenQ Halo 2 charges 3x more for, with a 20-inch (51 cm) light-grey aluminium body and a patented sliding weighted clip sized for ultrawide and large monitors (1500R or gentler).
+Powered by USB-A; no auto-dimming. [src1, src2]

 Best Mid-Range: BenQ ScreenBar (~$109) — Check price